OBJECTIVE OF COUP: Destroy the influence of other players and be the last player standing.

 OVERVIEW OF COUP

 Coup (also called ‘Complots’ in French) is a hidden role-playing game where each player tries to guess the characters of his opponents in order to eliminate them while bluffing to avoid revealing their own characters.
-If you’re a big fan of deception and bluffing games, you’ll absolutely love this game!
+If you’re a big fan of deception and bluffing games, you’ll absolutely love this super fun card game!

 Coup is a big hoot to play within small groups.
 While one round may only last around 15 minutes, you could easily play this game for hours on end!
 I mean, murder, politics, power, and greed… who doesn’t want to play a game where the government is run for profit by a royal class of CEOs?